configcat/docs/website/docs/advanced/config-v2.md

 With targeting rule hints, you can add hints to targeting rules to navigate better in complex rule sets.

 > TODO add screenshot

+## New comparators

+With the new comparators, you can create date based targeting rules and schedule releases, compare arrays etc.

+> TODO list new comparators